Micromechanics of rock damage and its recovery in cyclic loading conditions: Discussion

-The physical intuition provided by Equation \eqref{eq:deij} in a simple model is entirely consistent with our observation of stress-strain behaviour and dissipated energy, which show that internal slip dominates the macroscopic response (Figures \ref{fig:strainpart}, \ref{fig:energypartall}).
+The physical intuition provided by Equation \eqref{eq:deij} in a simple model is entirely consistent with our observation of stress-strain behaviour, which show that internal slip dominates the macroscopic response (Figures \ref{fig:strainpart}, \ref{fig:energypartall}).
 The amount of internal slip needed to explain the inelastic strain observed during the experiments can be roughly quantified as $b/c \approx \epsilon^\mathrm{i}_{11}/(\omega_0 \sin2\phi)$.
 Using a crack density of the order of $0.2$, $\phi=\pi/4$ and a maximum inelastic axial strain of the order of $0.5$\%, the ratio $b/c$ is of around $0.025$.
 Using an initial shear crack size of the order of the grain size, $100$~$\mu$m, an upper bound for the finite slip at the maximum differential stress is of $2.5$~$\mu$m.
 Upon unloading, the residual, irrecoverable axial strain is of the order of $0.15$\% (Figure \ref{fig:residualstrain}), so that the residual internal slip is of less than $1$~$\mu$m.
 Such small amounts of slip are unlikely to be detectable in the microstructure, even more so than microcracks re-open during decompression and might mask small offsets between grains or along preexisting flaws.

 The coupling between tensile crack size and slip is apparent in the second term of Equation \eqref{eq:deij}: tensile ``wings'' provide an additional contribution of slip to lateral strain, i.e., to dilatancy.
+This is apparent, for instance, in the correlation between residual volumetric strain and residual anisotropy (Figure \ref{fig:residualthomsen}): hysteresis due to friction prevents complete closure of tensile cracks, which tend to be mostly in the axial direction, so that dilatant strain evolves in tandem with anisotropy.
 One can also directly observe that crack growth alone is not expected to produce dilatancy without the coupling with shear stress and slip on the preexisting flaws.
 This feature is linked to the rather simple crack geometry of the model with purely axial tensile wings, but again shows the dominant effects.